Commercial Waste Sanderstead: Recycling and Sustainability

 We have set a clear recycling percentage target for Sanderstead commercial waste: a borough-aligned goal of 70% reuse and recycling of commercial materials by 2030.
 This target covers cardboard, paper, glass, metals, food waste, and approved construction and demolition materials.
 Progress is tracked through regular waste audits, tonnage reporting, and route-level monitoring.
 Achieving this percentage will depend on consistent segregation at source, investment in on-site containers, and collaboration with local transfer facilities to ensure high-quality recycling streams.

-Borough transfer station receiving segregated commercial recycling The sustainable rubbish area concept for businesses emphasizes segregation zones for mixed recycling, organics, secure confidential waste, and non-recyclable residuals.
+A red rubbish collection truck with a large, rectangular, metal container featuring vertical ridges, parked on a paved area with grass and trees in the background.
+The vehicle's cab is white with a side mirror and visible headlights, and the container is clean with a smooth finish on the front and side panels.
+The truck's wheels and undercarriage are black, and the surrounding environment suggests an outdoor waste disposal or collection site, possibly near a residential or commercial area in Sanderstead.
+The overall scene highlights professional rubbish removal services, with the truck prepared for waste collection tasks consistent with local waste management operations in the area.
+The sustainable rubbish area concept for businesses emphasizes segregation zones for mixed recycling, organics, secure confidential waste, and non-recyclable residuals.
 The borough's approach to waste separation encourages separate collection of food waste and mixed dry recycling, mirroring commercial collection schemes elsewhere in London.
 We promote simple, standardized bin labelling, staff training, and compact balers for cardboard to ensure that the material entering transfer stations is clean, dry, and market-ready.

 Local transfer stations and infrastructure